michelegarry/MGarryIT1025/Lab4B/readme.md

 Match the following words with their definitions

-Words:
+Words & Definitions:
 * Packet
+    * Unit of data
 * Packet-Switching
+    * Technology that allows packets of data to be routed based on destination address
 * IP Address
+    * Unique identifying number
 * DNS
+    * Directory of IP address common names.
+(For example 54.239.26.214 might be the IP address of amazon.com)
 * Protocol

-Definitions to match:
     * Set of rules to allow devices to communicate
-* Unit of data
-* Unique identifying number
-* Technology that allows packets of data to be routed based on destination address
-* Directory of IP address common names.
-(For example 54.239.26.214 might be the IP address of amazon.com)

 ## Network Hardware
 * Explain the benefit of a switch over a hub.
+    * A switch can actually store the MAC addresses of each device, so when a data packet is sent, it only goes to the intended reciever, whereas a hub is not secure and sends it to each device connected.
 * Explain the benefit of a router over hubs and switches.
+    * A router can send data packets to an outside network, so it is essentially a network gateway.
+It can also read IP addresses of devices.

 ## Network Topology
 * Explain: Single point of failure and the topologies that experience this issue.
+    * Single point of failure is when a switch goes down, and all the devices connected go down with it.
+This can happen in star, ring, and bus topologies.
 * Compare the Infrastructure Topology and Wireless Mesh.
 Which do you think is better and why?
+    * I think that the Wireless Mesh would be a better choice of the two.
+If one device fails, like a wireless access point, it does not affect any others in the area.
+Wheras with the Infrastructure Topology, that would probably affect other devices in the area.

 # Conclusion
-Summarize how this lab was useful to you and what you learnt that really interested you!
+I enjoyed making the Flowchart.
+It gives a better understanding of the order that code must be written.
+I also find Networking quite interesting, I am going to school for Networking Hardware.
+It is a field where there is so much information that is changing throughout the years.